Tauxbe/code-samples/README.md

-# Pipe-Delimited Quoted File Parser Examples

-This repository contains example scripts for validating and parsing pipe-delimited, quoted text files.
+# Tauxbe Data Example Code Repository

+This repository contains example code and scripts for working with Tauxbe data files.
+It provides practical demonstrations for reading, validating, and importing flat files (such as CSV or pipe-delimited files) into various systems and programming environments.

 ## Directory Structure

-- `flats/line-readers/`: Contains example scripts in Bash, JavaScript (Node.js), PHP, and C# for reading and validating pipe-delimited, quoted files.
-Each script checks that every row has the same number of tokens as the header row, even if delimiters appear inside quoted fields.

-## Usage & Details
+- **flats/line-readers/**
+  - Example scripts for reading and validating delimited, quoted flat files in multiple languages and tools.
+  - Includes Bash, JavaScript (Node.js), PHP, C#, Emacs Lisp, and database import scripts for PostgreSQL, SQL Server, Oracle, and MongoDB.

-See the [flats/line-readers/README.md](flats/line-readers/README.md) for detailed usage instructions and code examples for each language.
+  - See the detailed usage and code examples in [flats/line-readers/README.md](flats/line-readers/README.md).

+## How to Use

+Each subdirectory contains its own README.md with specific instructions and examples for the scripts and tools provided.

 ---

+For more information, see the README in each subdirectory:

+- [flats/line-readers/README.md](flats/line-readers/README.md): Line readers and import scripts for flatfile data in various languages and databases.

+---

-You can substitute any compatible pipe-delimited, quoted file as the argument to any script.
+You can substitute any compatible delimited, quoted file as the argument to any script.
 The default filename used in all examples is `flatfile_data.txt`.